Harvard, MIT sue Trump govt over order revoking visas for foreign students

 The plaintiffs ask that the court issue a temporary restraining order and "permanent injunctive relief" preventing the policy being enforced.

-They also ask that the order be declared unlawful, that their fees are covered, and that they receive any other relief that the court deems appropriate.
+They also ask that the order be declared unlawful, that their legal costs are covered, and that they receive any other relief that the court deems appropriate.

-The lawsuit, filed in a Massachusetts district court, lists the defendants as ICE and the United States Department of Homeland Security.
+The lawsuit, filed in Boston, lists the defendants as ICE and the United States Department of Homeland Security.

+The US posted a daily high of 60,209 new coronavirus infections on Tuesday, Johns Hopkins University said, and the country topped three million cases on Wednesday.